South Korea offers talks with defiant North ahead of Olympics

 "I repeat, the government is open to talking with North Korea, regardless of time, location and form."

-Cho said he expects the dialogue at the border village of Panmunjom, if it happens, to be focused on North Korea's participation at the Olympics, but other issues would likely arise, including the denuclearisation of North Korea.
+Cho said he expects the dialogue at the border village of Panmunjom, if it happens, to be focussed on North Korea's participation at the Olympics in February, but other issues would likely arise, including the denuclearisation of North Korea.

 Should the talks be held on Jan.
 9, it would be the first such dialogue since a vice-ministerial meeting in December 2015.